beaverbuilder/documentation/docs/beaver-themer/developer/customize-field-connections-themer.md

  The label for your connection that will show in the menu.

 **group (required)**
   The group you want your connection to appear in.
-Currently, the following groups are built in (array key values in brackets):
+Currently, the following groups are built in (array key values in parentheses):

 * General (`general`)
 * Archives (`archives`)